GuilhermeRossato/mexpress/README.md

 1. A top level method to create the Mexpress application
 2. A `static` method to create static routes

-The library also exports some extra classes for typing purposes, you probably won't need them:
+The library also exports some extra classes for typing or mocking purposes, you probably won't need them, but for reference, here they are:

 3. A server class that is returned by the top level method that has methods to add route handlers
 4. A request class called MexpressRequest to wrap `IncomingRequest` predictably while adding some extra helper methods